What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 What are the most commonly used debt finance capital structures across small, medium and large financings?

 Senior secured lending is the most commonly used debt finance capital structure.
-While most small capital financings are in the form of working capital debt, larger financings rely on a range of debt structures, including working capital debt, domestic loans and bonds and international finance.
-The choice of debt largely depends on the size of the borrower, the type of investor/lender, the purpose of the debt and deal complexity.
+We have seen smaller enterprises avail debt facilities in the form of revolving working capital facilities, while larger financings rely on a variety of debt structures, including working capital debt, domestic loans and bonds (both listed, unlisted (domestically or internationally) and international finance.
+The choice of debt largely depends on the size of the borrower, the type of investor / lender, the end use of the debt proceeds and deal complexity.
 A summary of some of the commonly used debt finance structures in India are:

-- Working capital facilities: Working capital debt from Indian banks in the form of cash credit, letters of credit, bill discounting facilities, export credit and bank guarantees are most commonly used.
+(i) Working capital facilities: Working capital debt from Indian banks in the form of cash credit, letters of credit, bill discounting facilities, export credit and bank guarantees are commonly used.
 Working capital lenders ordinarily have the first ranking charge over the current assets and receivables of the borrower and a second or subordinate charge over immovable assets.
+However, in few recent transactions, we have seen working capital sharing first ranking charge on all project assets including immoveable properties.

-- Term loans: Most large capital financings are in the form of senior secured term loans from Indian banks and NBFCs through consortium lending, multiple banking arrangements or bilateral facilities.
+(ii) Term loans: Most large capital financings are in the form of senior secured term loans from Indian banks and NBFCs through consortium lending, multiple banking arrangements or bilateral facilities.
 While Indian banks are preferred for large project lending, there are a number of restrictions imposed by the RBI on banks for lending for the purposes of acquisition of immovable property, funding promoter contribution or capital market exposures.
 International investors can provide loans to Indian borrowers through a specialized route called the external commercial borrowing route (which can be denominated in Rupees or any foreign currency), but it is not the preferred route for many international investors, particularly private equity funds, as it imposes a number of restrictions on use of proceeds (including acquisition finance), term of the debt and a cap on the returns.
-Common forms of security for term loans include mortgage over immovable assets, hypothecation on movable and current assets, personal and corporate guarantees and share pledges.
+Common forms of security for term loans include mortgage over immovable assets, hypothecation on movable and current assets, personal and corporate guarantees and share pledges (including hypothecation of receivables of loans infused by the promoter in the borrowing entity).

-- Debt securities and quasi-equity instruments: Another common form of debt finance capital is debentures and bonds, which can be issued through both public offers and private placement.
+(iii) Debt securities and quasi-equity instruments: Another common form of debt finance capital is debentures and bonds, which can be issued through both public offers and private placement.
 A number of investors such as banks, NBFCs, alternative investment funds (AIFs), insurance companies, pension funds, mutual funds and private equity funds registered as foreign portfolio investors (FPI) can invest in listed and unlisted debentures, although, FPIs can only invest in unlisted debentures if the use of proceeds is not for investment in real estate business, capital market or purchase of land.
 Issuance of debt securities to alternative credit providers is preferred as it allows more flexibility in structure and can generally be used for acquisition financing or real estate funding deals.
 Other instruments like commercial papers, optionally convertible debentures, compulsorily convertible debentures, market linked debentures and various kinds of bonds are also regularly used.
-More recently, several renewable power companies are looking to issue green bonds.
+More recently, owing to global uncertainties surrounding US Federal rate, we have seen a decline in the listed green bonds which were dominating the deal market in 2021 and 2022.
+On a separate note, the latest amendments in the Indian securities law requires issuers of listed non-convertible debentures / bonds to continue doing listed debentures, till such time as they have an outstanding listed debenture.

 Is financial assistance legislation applicable to debt financing arrangements?
 If so, how is that normally dealt with?